-House wrens spend the summer in Decorah.
+House Wrens glean for food in the foliage of trees, shrubs, and bushes.
 They eat almost exclusively insects and spiders, including beetles, caterpillars, earwigs, daddy longlegs, flies, leafhoppers, and springtails: an insectivorous diet that requires them to fly south for the winter.

-House wrens nest in cavities.
-They build a pile of twigs in which to create a shallow depression, which they line with feathers, grasses, hair, spider egg sacs, string, snakeskin, and discarded plastic.
-They lay three to ten eggs per clutch and produce up to two broods per year.
-House wrens incubate eggs for 9-16 days and young stay in the nest for 15-17 days before fledging.
+House Wrens breed from late April through early September.
+The male begins constructing the nest by building a pile of twigs.
+Once he pairs with a female, she takes over.
+Depending on the stage of construction, she may add more twigs, create a shallow depression for eggs, or line the nest with feathers, grasses, hair, spider egg sacs, string, snakeskin, and discarded plastic.
+She will lay three to ten tan eggs speckled with brown per clutch and produce up to two broods per year.
+Female House Wrens incubate eggs for 9-16 days and young stay in the nest for 15-17 days before fledging.
+Both sexes feed young.
 To learn more, visit Cornell’s website.

 Some people like House Wrens and others don’t.
 While their energetic behavior, jaunty tail, toleration of humans, and bubble song appeal to many people, they are fiercely territorial and will destroy the nests of other birds on their territory.
 More about that here: https://www.saintpaulaudubon.org/two-faces-house-wrens/.